Tomci0/Tomci0/README.md

 ### <div align="center">I'm Tomci0, freelance developer 👨‍💻 I've been learning programming since 2019 🚀</div>

-- 👾 I'm currently working on the FiveM UndefinedRP.
+- 👾 I'm currently working on the FiveM VirtualLife and other summer project.

 - 🌱 I’m currently learning JS and frameworks for JS